 Employee Volunteering in the context of GVD is not limited to a single day or single project, but is designed to promote lasting ties between our employees and the many local non-profits and charities in which they are involved throughout the year.

-Employees are encouraged to organize activities that are aligned with our Group-wide initiatives: (protecting the environment), (delivering help) and (improving educational opportunity and employability).
+Employees are encouraged to organize activities that are aligned with our Group-wide initiatives: (protecting the environment), (delivering help), GoTrade (facilitating trade) and (improving educational opportunity and employability).

-With the Living Responsibility Fund, we support employees who are engaged with a non-profit organization on social or environmental matters.
-Employees can apply for funding of up to EUR 4,000 for each project that is realized in cooperation with a partner organization.
-The Living Responsibility Fund annually donates EUR 200,000 in funding.
+With the Improving Lives Fund, we support employees who are engaged with a non-profit organization on social or environmental matters.
+Employees can apply for funding of up to EUR 3,000 for each project that is realized in cooperation with a partner organization.
+The Improving Lives Fund annually donates EUR 300,000 in funding.

 Each year, over 100 projects, initiated by employees from around the world, are selected for financial support.
 Projects are selected for funding by a jury comprising representatives from all board departments, looking for outstanding initiatives that demonstrate sustainability and volunteering commitment.